From the New In 90 team

 Time taken: 2 mins.

-2 Waiting for the kettle to boil – stand with your back against a kitchen counter unit.
+2 Waiting for the kettle to boil – stand with your back against a kitchen corner unit.
 Place your hands on the counters, with arms straight (but not locked) and raise your knees up as far as you can go, taking your feet off the ground.
-Hold for 5 secs but breathe normally.
+Hold for 5 secs.
 Lower your legs.
 Repeat slowly until the kettle has boiled.

 Time taken: 1 min.